 Use: Labeled Indications

-Superficial ocular infections: Treatment of superficial ocular infections involving the conjunctiva or cornea due to susceptible organisms
+Ocular infections: Treatment of blepharitis and associated bacterial overgrowth; treatment of superficial ocular infections involving the conjunctiva or cornea due to susceptible organisms

 Hypersensitivity to bacitracin or any component of the formulation